avajs/ava/docs/recipes/endpoint-testing-with-mongoose.md

 # Endpoint testing with Mongoose

-This recipe shows you how to test your endpoints with AVA and Mongoose.
+This recipe shows you how to test your endpoints with AVA and Mongoose, assuming you use Express as your framework.

 ## Setup